Numerical approximation of doubly reflected BSDEs with jumps and RCLL obstacles: Numerical scheme

 \subsection{Fully implementable numerical scheme}

 In this Section we present two numerical schemes to approximate the solution of the penalized equation \eqref{eq_pen_scheme}: the first one, \eqref{discrete_implicite}, is an implicit intermediate scheme, useful for the proof of convergence.
-We denote it $(y^{p,n}_j,z^{p,n}_j,u^{p,n}_j,v^{p,n}_j,a^{p,n}_j,k^{p,n}_j)_{j=0,\cdots,n}$.
 We also introduce the main scheme \eqref{discrete_explicite}, which is explicit.
-We denote it $(\ov{y}^{p,n}_j,\ov{z}^{p,n}_j,\ov{u}^{p,n}_j,\ov{v}^{p,n}_j,\ov{a}^{p,n}_j,\ov{k}^{p,n}_j)_{j=0,\cdots,n}$ in the following.
 The implicit scheme \eqref{discrete_implicite} is not easy to solve numerically, since it involves to inverse a function, as we will see below.
 However, it plays an important role in the proof of the convergence of the explicit scheme, that's why we introduce it.\\

 In both schemes, we approximate the barrier $(\xi_t)_t$ (resp. $(\zeta_t)_t$) by $(\xi^n_j)_{j=0,\cdots,n}$ (resp. $(\zeta^n_j)_{j=0,\cdots,n}$).
 We also introduce their continuous time versions:

 These approximations satisfy